jaykay12/tech/_posts/2020-10-30-design-patterns.md

 - Fewer the dependencies a class carries, easier is to modify & maintain that class.
 - Objects communicating via mediator are called `Colleague` objects.
 - Colleagues are not aware of each other's existence, thus enabling loose coupling.

+<ins>**Constituents:**</ins>:
+- Mediator: Interface for communication between Colleagues.
+- Colleague: Interface for Colleagues.
+- ConcreteColleague: Individual object which communicates with each other via Mediator.

 `ATC.java`
 ```java